KILTprotocol/docs/develop/07_dApp/04_verifier.md

 After sending the `request-credential` message to the extension, the verifier listens for a message of type `submit-credential` in response.

 After the response from the extension is received, forwarded to the server and decrypted, the verifier must check that it has the expected CType and that it contains a valid credential.
-Since everyone can run an attestation service, you need to make sure that you also verify that the attester is trusted.
+Since everyone can run an attestation service, you need to make sure that you also verify that the issuer is trusted.

 <TsJsSnippet>
   {DecryptCredentialMessage}